omerxx/tmux-sessionx/README.md

 # A comma delimited absolute-paths list of custom paths
 # always visible in results and ready to create a session from
 set -g @sessionx-custom-paths '/Users/me/projects,/Users/me/second-brain'

+# By default, the current session will not be shown on first view
+# This is to support quick switch of sessions
+# Only after other actions (e.g. rename) will the current session appear
+# Setting this option to 'false' changes this default behavior
+set -g @sessionx-filter-current 'false'
 ```

 ## Working with SessionX 👷